MartinhoCaeiro/SokobanFX/README.md

 2. Create a feature branch.
 3. Make your changes, add tests if applicable.
 4. Open a pull request describing your changes.

+---

+## License

+- This repository is licensed under the GNU General Public License v3.0 (GPL-3.0).